Linear and nonlinear analysis of the viscous Rayleigh-Taylor system with Navier-slip boundary conditions: Introduction

 The Rayleigh--Taylor (RT) instability, studied first by Lord Rayleigh in \cite{Str83} and then Taylor \cite{Tay50} is well known as a gravity-driven instability in two semi-infinite inviscid and incompressible fluids when the heavy one is on top of the light one.
 It has attracted much attention due to both its physical and mathematical importance.
 Two applications worth mentioning are implosion of inertial confinement fusion capsules \cite{Lin98} and core-collapse of supernovae \cite{Rem00}.
 For a detailed physical comprehension of the RT instability, we refer to three survey papers \cite{Kull91, Zhou17_1, Zhou17_2}.
-Mathematically speaking, for the inviscid and incompressible regime with smooth density profile, the classical RT instability was investigated by Lafitte \cite{Laf01}, by Guo and Hwang \cite{GH03} and by Helffer and Lafitte \cite{HL03}.
+Mathematically speaking, for the inviscid and incompressible regime with a smooth density profile, the classical RT instability was investigated by Lafitte \cite{Laf01}, by Guo and Hwang \cite{GH03} and by Helffer and Lafitte \cite{HL03}.

 Concerning the viscous RT instability, one of the first studies can be found in the book of Chandrasekhar \cite[Chap.
-X]{Cha61}, considering two uniform viscous fluid separated by a horizontal boundary and generalizing the classical result of Rayleigh and Taylor.
+X]{Cha61}.
+He considered two uniform viscous fluid separated by a horizontal boundary and generalized the classical result of Rayleigh and Taylor.
 We refer the readers to mathematical viscous RT studies for two compressible channel flows by Guo and Tice \cite{GT11}, for incompressible fluid in the whole space $\R^3$ by Jiang et. al \cite{JJN13} and Lafitte and Nguyễn \cite{LN20}, respectively.

 In this paper, we are concerned with the viscous RT of the nonhomogeneous incompressible Navier-Stokes equations with gravity in a 2D slab domain $\Omega= 2\pi L \mathbb{T} \times (-1,1)$ with $L>0$ and $\mathbb{T}$ is the 1D-torus, that read as